civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 66

-The Privacy Commissioner or any person acting on behalf or under the direction of the Commissioner is not a competent or compellable witness, in respect of any matter coming to the knowledge of the Commissioner or that person as a result of performing any duties or functions under this Act, in any proceeding other than a prosecution for an offence under this Act, a prosecution for an offence under section 131 of the `Criminal Code` (perjury) in respect of a statement made under this Act, a review before the Court under this Act or an appeal **from a review of that Court**.
+The Privacy Commissioner or any person acting on behalf or under the direction of the Commissioner is not a competent or compellable witness, in respect of any matter coming to the knowledge of the Commissioner or that person as a result of performing any duties or functions under this Act, in any proceeding other than a prosecution for an offence under this Act, a prosecution for an offence under section 131 of the `Criminal Code` (perjury) in respect of a statement made under this Act, a review before the Court under this Act or an appeal from a review of that Court.

 ### Section 66.1